 The entire process for company deregistration in Hong Kong typically takes around 5 months.

 During 3 months since the published date, if there has been no objection to your deregistration, then the Registrar will proceed to issue the second notice (the final one) to inform your business to be deregistered.
-In parallel to the final notice announced, the company is officially dissolved.
+In parallel to the final notice announced, the dissolved company is official.

-Similarly, the applicant/nominated person in the application will also be advised of the company deregistration.
+Similarly, the applicant/nominated person in the application will receive the company deregistration advice.

 There are further considerations that you need to know before and after applying for your company deregistration in Hong Kong.
-Below are 3 common deregistering-related matters that you should well adhere to what-to-do list:
+The 3 common deregistration relative matters that you should be in your What-to-do list:

 4.1.
 Disposal of company property